Bangladesh Collaborators (Special Tribunals) Order, 1972: Legal problems

 According to the first schedule of the legislation, under the Collaborators Act the collaborators will remain out of the purview of principal rights of a citizen.
 The conflict between Collaborators Act and principal rights is now ascertained.
 No indication of the time of the offence in the law will be misused by many.
 According to the law, just because of an accusation according to any hearsay can suspend the principal rights of an innocent citizen.

-On the other hand, this law had a provision in its section 7 which stated that the conviction against the criminals will come in effect only if the Officer in Charge of the Police of that particular area certify that as an offence.
-According to the Order, No cases can be filed in the tribunal if the Officer in Charge defies.
+On the other hand, this law had a provision in its section 7, which stated that the conviction against the criminals would come into effect only if the officer in charge of the police of that particular area certified that as an offence.
+According to the order, no cases can be filed in the tribunal if the officer in charge defies.

-Many police officers took the side of the Pakistani Government during the Bangladesh liiberation war.
-And most of the families of the collaborators were enough solvent to pay a good margin to police officers.
-So police officers were not enough conscious about these cases.
-Another defect was that the act gave the convicts an opportunity to appeal against the verdict while the victims were not given such opportunity.
+Many police officers took the side of the Pakistani government during the Bangladesh Liberation War.
+And most of the families of the collaborators were solvent enough to pay a good margin to police officers.
+So police officers were not conscious enough about these cases.
+Another defect was that the act gave the convicts an opportunity to appeal against the verdict while the victims were not given such an opportunity.